BiomimeticChallenges/biomimeticchallenges.github.io/selection-criteria-and-presentation-criteria.md

 ##### a) Winner Projects

-- Visibility in the Social Media and in World Biomimetic Foundation’s website and in the **[1st World Biomimetic Challenges & Awards](/)**’ website.
+- Visibility in the Social Media and in World Biomimetic Foundation’s website and in the **[1st World Biomimetic Challenges & Conscience](/)**’ website.
-- Visibility in the Partners Mass Media from **1st World Biomimetic Challenges & Awards**.
+- Visibility in the Partners Mass Media from **1st World Biomimetic Challenges & Conscience**.
 - Delivery of an sculpture given by [Gaudí Research Institute](http://www.tgaudiri.org/index.php/qui-som).
 - Invitation to the acts that will be organized from the World Biomimetic Foundation
 - Delivery of invitations to assist to the conferences.